These tips will help you decide when you need to replace your windows and why windows from Sears might be the best choice for your home.

 If you face any of these problems in your home, it’s high time to update your windows.
 But with all the options available, it can be hard to decide what will best suit your needs.
 To narrow down your options, start by figuring out what your home needs and how much you can spend.

 Better Windows on a Budget

-Windows can be expensive to replace and install — but windows like those from Weatherbeater® don’t sacrifice quality for price.
+Windows can be expensive to replace and install — but windows from Sears don’t sacrifice quality for price.

 If the price still seems intimidating, don’t worry: An investment in new windows typically pays off.
 Chances are it will not only reduce your energy bill every month, but it can also increase the value of your home.

 New windows can provide invaluable security and peace of mind.
 Laminated glass windows, designed like car windows, prevent objects from completely breaking the glass and shattering inside your home.

 Every homeowner (and the planet) could stand to be more energy efficient.
 All windows from Sears are Energy Star-certified to make your home as efficient and cost-effective as possible.